erg55/Simon-lab-workshop/homework/README.md

 ##### 1. Were any problems noted by fastqc?

 Go through all the other steps of assembly.
-You make need to create and submit sbatch scripts for this to finish within a reasonable time.
+You may need to create and submit sbatch scripts for this to finish within a reasonable time.

 ##### 2. What is the N50 of this assembly?
 What is the longest contig and what organism does it most likely originate from?

+##### 3. What is the average %GC content?

-##### 3. Can you recover the COI sequence of this cicada from this assembly?
+##### 4. Can you recover the COI sequence of this cicada from this assembly?
 Are you able to identify any bacteria present?